The DISTINCT hint is used to guide the optimizer to take specific actions when processing queries that contain the DISTINCT keyword.

 USE_HASH_DISTINCT |

-Enables the optimizer to use the HASH algorithm to perform the DISTINCT operation.
-Its reverse operation is NO_USE_HASH_DISTINCT. |
+Enables the optimizer to use the HASH algorithm for executing DISTINCT operations.
+Its reverse operation is the NO_USE_HASH_DISTINCT hint. |

 NO_USE_HASH_DISTINCT |

-Disables the optimizer from using the HASH algorithm to perform the DISTINCT operation.
-Its reverse operation is USE_HASH_DISTINCT. |
+Disables the optimizer from using the HASH algorithm for executing DISTINCT operations.
+Its reverse operation is the USE_HASH_DISTINCT hint. |

 DISTINCT_PUSHDOWN |

-Directs the optimizer to allow the DISTINCT operation to be pushed down in a distributed environment.
-Its reverse operation is NO_DISTINCT_PUSHDOWN. |
+Indicates that the optimizer allows DISTINCT operations to be pushed down in distributed environments.
+Its reverse operation is the NO_DISTINCT_PUSHDOWN hint. |

 NO_DISTINCT_PUSHDOWN |

-Directs the optimizer to prohibit the DISTINCT operation from being pushed down in a distributed environment.
-Its reverse operation is DISTINCT_PUSHDOWN. |
+Indicates that the optimizer prohibits DISTINCT operations from being pushed down in distributed environments.
+Its reverse operation is the DISTINCT_PUSHDOWN hint. |

-USE_HASH_DISTINCT hint
+USE_HASH_DISTINCT Hint

 Syntax